tinymce/tinymce-docs/_includes/configuration/body-class.md

 ## body_class

 Use the `body_class` option to add a class to the body of each editor instance.
 This class can be used to override the styles added by `content_css`.
-The `body_class` will be removed if the editor is removed and will not be submitted with the content on a `POST` request.
+The `body_class` will be removed if the editor is removed and is not be included on any content retrieved from the editor.

 **Type:** `String`